Pricing & decisions

 Ledger and customer quality

-Turnover, invoice values, debtor concentration, customer credit quality, payment terms, dilution and the requested service level can affect structure and price.
+Turnover, invoice values, debtor concentration, customer credit quality, payment terms and service level can affect structure and price.

 Bridging finance